merimas01/BeautySalon/README.md

 ## Notes

-- Setting up and running applications can take a few minutes, approximately about 3-5 mins.
+- Setting up and running applications may take a few minutes, approximately about 2-5 mins.